Restricted fishing areas

 Fishing in parks and marine conservation areas

 Canada’s national parks and marine conservation areas help protect marine species and their habitat from the threat of human activities.
-In British Columbia, DFO cooperates with Parks Canada and others to manage sport fishing in these areas.
+In British Columbia, we cooperate with Parks Canada and others to manage recreational fishing in these areas.

 - Gulf Islands National Park Reserve